cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

     # Keep a list of the names of the parameters, so we can pass them into the Invoke-Command
     $parameterNameList = @()

-    # Prepare the remote arguments to be added to the wrapper function
+    # Prepare the remoting parameters to be added to the wrapper function
     $parameterLines = @(
         "[Parameter(Mandatory, ParameterSetName=`"ComputerName`")][string[]]`$ComputerName",
         "[Parameter(ParameterSetName=`"ComputerName`")][PSCredential]`$Credential",
         "[Parameter(Mandatory, ParameterSetName=`"Session`")][Management.Automation.Runspaces.PSSession[]]`$Session"
     )

-    # Loop through the parameters in the AST and simply get the strings representing
+    # Loop through the parameters in the AST and get the strings representing
     # the parameter names and definitions.
     $fi.ScriptBlock.Ast.Body.ParamBlock.Parameters | % {
         $parameterLines += $_.Extent.Text